 In Heegaard Floer theory, we apply Ozsv\'ath-Szab\'o's integral surgery formula for $\widehat{HF}$.
-There is an explicit identification between Heegaard Floer version of $B^\pm(K_0)$ in \cite[Lemma 10.4]{Ozsvath2011rational} (the lemma is for the plus version, but setting $U=0$ gives the identification for the hat version), which coincides the identification from the $\Lambda^*H_1(-Y_g;\mathbb{C})$-module structure.
+There is an explicit identification between the Heegaard Floer version of $B^\pm(K_0)$ in \cite[Lemma 10.4]{Ozsvath2011rational} (the lemma is for the plus version, but setting $U=0$ gives the identification for the hat version), which coincides with the identification from the $\Lambda^*H_1(-Y_g;\mathbb{C})$-module structure.

-Since the integral surgery formulae in instanton and Heegaard Floer theories have the similar form and we already show that the complexes and the maps in the formulae coincide, the dimensions of $I^\sharp$ and $\widehat{HF}$ for the surgery manifold are the same.
+Since the integral surgery formulae in instanton and Heegaard Floer theories have a similar form and we have already shown that the complexes and the maps in the formulae coincide, the dimensions of $I^\sharp$ and $\widehat{HF}$ for the surgery manifold are the same.
 Note that we have to use the dimension over $\ft$ for $\widehat{HF}$ since \cite[Lemma 10.4]{Ozsvath2011rational} works over $\ft$.
 The computations by two claims in the proof of Theorem \ref{thm: circle bundle computation} are independent of the underlying field. \epf